What’s in a name?

 These names and labels influence access and quality of healthcare.
 Just look at the countless stories of how women — particularly Black women — face the brunt of racism, misogynoir, and stereotyping in the doctor’s office.

 On the flip side, agency and affirmation are critical pieces of mental health for many marginalized groups.
-We’re starting to see this in studies exploring the positive effect that correct identification has on trans and gender nonconforming individuals that show how important it is not to assume how others (in the case of these studies, gender and sexuality) identify.
+We’re starting to see this in studies exploring the positive effect that correct identification has on trans and gender nonconforming individuals that show how important it is not to assume how others (in the case of these studies,

 Embracing the labels we seek to be associated with, rather than ones forcibly given, can also revive us.